TritonDataCenter/rfd/rfd/0026/README.md

 ### New `sdc-voladm` command

-SDC operators need to be able to perform new operations using a new `sdc-voladm` command
+Triton operators need to be able to perform new operations using a new `sdc-voladm` command

 #### Listing shared volume zones